The Michael McIntyre Chat Show: Send to All

 McIntyre takes an audience member's phone and sends a text message to everyone in their contacts and throughout the show he reads their replies.
 At the end of the show the phone is returned and gives a special 'Send to All' telephone.
 In the first episode, McIntyre also sent a text at the end saying this has all been a joke by himself and included a selfie.
 The game was not played in fourth episode and was left unexplained why.
 In the sixth episode James Corden played the game on McIntyre's phone, whilst McIntyre sent a message on Corden's phone.
 'Send to All' continued for McIntyre's following Saturday Night show Michael McIntyre's Big Show with celebrities taking part.

-List of Send to All Texts in Series 1
+List of Send to All Texts

 Set

 The set features a dark wood desk, leather chair for guests, and a TV, sitting on blue rimmed red carpet.
 Guests enter from the left, with McIntyre entering from a gauze at the right.

 The set was very different for the Christmas episode.
 It consisted of a leather chair and couch.
 A front door where the guests would enter from.
 There was a kitchen to the right of the set where the Christmas cooking was done.